oscarlevin/discrete-book/errata.md

 * Exercise 1.1.5 solution (page 279): parts (a) and (b) were backwards.
 * Example 1.3.4 (page 66): The codomain should have 8 elements in it.

+* Exercises in section 1.4: there were two exercises missing due to a production error.
+The numbering in the corrected edition is different now.

 * Exercise 1.4.6 was missing a part before part (a): the first part should ask for the number of strings starting with 1.
 The answers were off, because of this.

 * Exercise 2.1.5 (page 119): The recurrence relation should be a_n = 7a_{n-1} - 10a_{n-2}.